 The Yorkshire Gazette reported in August 1884, ‘It had been thought that through ill-health he is prevented from work, but Mr Enraght informs the World that he is assisting his old friend Mr Wagner’.

-priest, Fr Enraght would have been able to officiate, with the Bishop's and Wagner's permission, at many of the services at St Paul’s and at the Church of the Holy Resurrection (Fr Wagner's ‘overspill’ church for the fashionable St Paul’s).
+As a ‘retired’ priest, Fr Enraght would have been able to officiate, with the Bishop's and Wagner's permission, at many of the services at St Paul’s and at the Church of the Holy Resurrection (Fr Wagner's ‘over-spill’ church behind the very popular St Paul’s in West Street).

-The Church of the Holy Resurrection in Russell Street, was amongst the overcrowded houses in the narrow backstreets behind St Paul’s, built in 1876, closed in 1911, and demolished in 1968 to make way for Brighton’s Churchill Square Shopping Center.
+The Church of the Holy Resurrection in Russell Street, was next to a brewery and amongst the overcrowded houses in the narrow backstreets behind St Paul’s, built in 1876, closed in 1910, and demolished in 1968 to make way for Brighton’s Churchill Square Shopping Center.

 St Paul’s and the Church of the Holy Resurrection were less than half a mile from Fr Enraght’s home in Montpelier Street.